SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 The origin of my intention to create such a system could be traced back to 2012.
 Our class teacher was replaced in October 2012, but the impact only began to reveal itself during this period.
-My classmates had been increasingly discontent with the new class teacher’s style of management.
+My classmates had been increasingly discontent with the new class teacher's style of management.
 In December 2012, there was an incident when a cell phone rang during a math class but no one admitted.
-Later, I happened to witness that the class teacher ordered some students to search for other students’ bags to investigate.
+Later, I happened to witness that the class teacher ordered some students to search for other students' bags to investigate.
 I was deeply disturbed by this intrusive way of investigation, to an extent that the story eventually went into my college admission essay as a flashback.

 A deep sense of mistrust is growing and I started to think about what I could do with my knowledge